 Formby High School offers a diverse and inspiring curriculum for students across all year groups.
 We aim to prepare our students for exciting and productive futures in an expanding global society by providing a curriculum which balances academic rigour with creative and enterprising opportunities.
 Classroom learning is further enhanced by cross-curricular enrichment activities, educational visits and work with visiting practitioners.
 Students are encouraged to develop independent learning and thinking skills, and our assessment systems promote active development of valuable ‘Attitude to Learning’ competencies.

-The Key Stage Three (Years 7, 8 and 9) curriculum includes a broad range of subjects taught over a two-week timetable.
+The Key Stage Three curriculum in Years 7 and 8 includes a broad range of subjects taught over a two-week timetable..

 At Key Stage Five (Years 12 and 13) students have the opportunity to follow one of four pathways.
 These are outlined in the Curriculum Overview document – please click here to access.
 Typically, students will follow a three course pathway (A Level, BTEC or a combination of both).
 Those who have a very high attainment at GCSE and who demonstrate the academic potential and capacity to cope with a more academically demanding curriculum will be able to select four A Level courses and will study all four subjects during Years 12 and 13.

 Ofqual Information on GCSE and A Level Reforms

 FHS Curriculum Policy